On this page, we have provided a comprehensive summary of USA drone laws as well as new rules for each state.

 The Federal Aviation Administration (FAA) manages most of the airspace in the United States.
 And they’ve outlined detailed regulations that every drone pilot in the United States must be aware of.

 These are some of the most common rules when flying drones in the U.S. but there may be additional regulations in certain states.
-If you’re unsure whether you need a permit, check out our guide to flying drones in the U. S.

 The following regulations are applicable for both commercial and non-commercial (recreational) drone pilots.